AleCipolat/analysis_cards_bcra/README.md

 ### How the data has been transformed and cleaned - *ETL Process*:
 An ETL process has been performed in order to clean and rearrange the original dataset in excel format to a .csv in Python with the Pandas Package.
-Please refer to the following file for the final format both in English and Spanish:
+Please refer to the following file: credit_etl.ipynb

 ### What trends and patterns has been discovered - *Exploratory Data Analaysis*:
 To discover the trends and potential features of this dataset, it has been performed an Exploratory Data Analysis in order to adress the initial questions.
+Please refer to the following file: EDA.ipynb

 ### Take a further look into the data with this interactive dashboard:
 In the you could interact with the data through a dashboard made with Power BI.